Little-Sparroh/EnhancedMovement/README.md

 **Option 1: Via Thunderstore (Recommended)**
 1. Download and install using the Thunderstore Mod Manager
-2. Search for "UltimateMovement" under MycoPunk community
+2. Search for "EnhancedMovement" under MycoPunk community
 3. Install and enable the mod

 **Option 2: Manual Installation**
 1. Ensure BepInEx is installed for MycoPunk
-2. Copy `UltimateMovement.dll` from the build folder
+2. Copy `EnhancedMovement.dll` from the build folder
 3. Place it in `<MycoPunk Game Directory>/BepInEx/plugins/`
 4. Launch the game